AbdelhadiSeddar/Spectrom_Server/README.md

 # About The Project
-This is a solo project for me [@SamirChelfat](https://github.com/SamirChelfat) Which Consists of Multiple Parts, This project's oal is to make a Chatting System that utilizes All of Knowledges and try to improuve in them using Real Experience.
+This is a solo project for me [@SamirChelfat](https://github.com/SamirChelfat) Which Consists of Multiple Parts, This project's goal is to make a Chatting System that utilizes All of Knowledges and try to improuve in them using Real Experience.

 ### What I am trying to improuve are the following
  + ``` C ( and in the future C++ ) ``` : Multithreading, and better management of data, and making the best use of one's system capabilities, and better optimisation